Learning goal, outcomes, rationale and implementation of Global Perspective.

-Learning Outcomes: Students will
+Learning Outcomes: (Global Perspective course) Students will

-- Analyze the process of globalization by using different theoretical perspectives and debates on a broad range of issues (including issues of dependence and interdependence); or
+1a.
+Analyze the process of globalization by using different theoretical perspectives and debates on a broad range of issues (including issues of dependence and interdependence); or

-- Demonstrate an understanding of the world from a specific non-U.S. and non-Western European viewpoint.
+1b.
+Demonstrate an understanding of the world from a specific non-U.S. and non-Western European viewpoint.

 Rationale (i.e., the intention of the proposed outcomes): Global Perspective can be understood in two different, but equally important, ways.
-First (as in outcome #1), it can be taken as a perspective that views the whole world at once (i.e., from a bird s eye perspective), focusing on the interdependence of multiple cultures in this global context.
+First (as in outcome #1a), it can be taken as a perspective that views the whole world at once (i.e., from a bird s eye perspective), focusing on the interdependence of multiple cultures in this global context.
 In this outcome, globalization is taken in its largest sense, as synonymous with the process of growing global interdependence.
-Second (as in outcome #2), it can be taken as a particular, non-Western perspective on the world in essence, a global diversity outcome.
+Second (as in outcome #1b), it can be taken as a particular, non-Western perspective on the world in essence, a global diversity outcome.
 The former would include, for example, courses on global economics, the spread of cultural or artistic traditions across the globe, and properly-structured study-abroad experiences.
 The latter would include any number of courses in globally-diverse cultures and topics, such as African literature, Asian history, or Eastern religions.
 Students fulfill their Global Perspective requirement by completing an approved course or experience in either one of these two areas.